Interview Archive

 Judy Perry

 Judy Perry is a painter known for her unique style, creating murals and paintings that capture the spirit of Bisbee.
-In her interview, she shares her journey of moving to the town in 1976 after losing her theater job in Tucson, reflecting on Bisbee’s mining history, its strong artist community, and the challenges of gentrification.
+In her interview, she shares her journey of moving to the town in 1976 after losing her theater job in Tucson.
+She reflects on Bisbee’s mining history, its strong artist community, and the challenges of gentrification.